-- The Committee noted that, for the primary outcome, the absolute risk reduction for dabigatran 150 mg compared with warfarin was 0.6%; indicating that 167 patients would need to be treated for one year with dabigatran 150 mg twice daily, rather than adjusted dose warfarin, to prevent one stroke or systemic embolism. - The Committee noted that dabigatran is contraindicated in patients with creatinine clearance < 30 mL/min.
+- For the primary outcome, the absolute risk reduction for dabigatran 150 mg compared with warfarin was 0.6%; indicating that 167 patients would need to be treated for one year with dabigatran 150 mg twice daily, rather than adjusted-dose warfarin, to prevent one stroke or systemic embolism. - Dabigatran is contraindicated in patients with creatinine clearance < 30 mL/min.
 The Committee considered that the older target patient population may have declining and/or unpredictable renal function.
-The product monograph recommends precautionary measures such as dosage reduction for patients 80 years and older.
+The product monograph recommends precautionary measures such as dosage reduction for patients 80 years and older. - Contrary to patient group expectations, dabigatran 150 mg twice daily did not result in a statistically significant reduction in the incidence of major bleeding compared with warfarin. - There is no reversal agent for dabigatran.